christian-korneck/flamenco-temp1/README.md

 This repository contains the sources for Flamenco 3.
 The Manager, Worker, and Blender add-on sources are all combined in this one repository.

+## Using Shaman on Windows

+The Shaman storage system uses *symbolic links*.
+On Windows the creation of symbolic links requires a change in security policy.
+Follow these steps:

+1. Press Win+R, in the popup type `secpol.msc`.
+Then click OK.
+2. In the *Local Security Policy* window that opens, go to *Security Settings* > *Local Policies* > *User Rights Assignment*.
+3. In the list, find the *Create Symbolic Links* item.
+4. Double-click the item and add yourself (or the user running Flamenco Manager or the whole users group) to the list.
+5. Log out & back in again, or reboot the machine.

 ## Building